triton-inference-server/server/docs/README.md

 Rate limiter manages the rate at which requests are scheduled on model instances by Triton.
 The rate limiter operates across all models loaded in Triton to allow cross-model prioritization.
 [Learn more](user_guide/rate_limiter.md).

 #### Model Warmup
-For a few of the Backends(check [Additional Resources](README.md#resources)) some or all of intialization is deffered till the first inference request is received, the benefit is resource conservation but comes with the downside of the initial requests getting processed slower than expected.
+For a few of the Backends (check [Additional Resources](README.md#resources)) some or all of intialization is deffered till the first inference request is received, the benefit is resource conservation but comes with the downside of the initial requests getting processed slower than expected.
 Users can pre-"warm up" the model by instructing Triton to intialize the model.
 [Learn more](user_guide/model_configuration.md#model-warmup).

 #### Inference Request/Response Cache
-Triton has a (Beta) feature which allows inference responses to get cached.
+Triton has a feature which allows inference responses to get cached.
 [Learn More](https://github.com/triton-inference-server/server/blob/main/docs/response_cache.md).

 ### Model Pipeline
 Building ensembles is as easy as adding an addition configuration file which outlines the specific flow of tensors from one model to another.
-Further changes in existing (individual)model configurations might be needed base on the use case.
+Any additional changes required by the model ensemble can be made in existing (individual) model configurations.
 - [Model Ensemble](user_guide/architecture.md#ensemble-models)
 - [Business Logic Scripting (BLS)](https://github.com/triton-inference-server/python_backend#business-logic-scripting)
 ### Model Management